CeLiangLance/Anomalous-Curves-Detection/README.md

 -  -m    Specify the model\
-the model choice will be explained later
+Default: 0. the model choice will be explained later
 -  -f    Input the file name\
 the file is in /data folder, there is an sample
 -  -t    Specify the threshold percentile\